-NIRD will anchor this process and work with the SIRD's/any other institutions as decided by the State Government to deliver the training with the support of the Ministry.
+NIRD will anchor this process and work with the SIRD's / any other institutions as decided by the State Government to deliver the training with the support of the Ministry.
 The following are the steps to be taken:

-- b) Ministry to facilitate Training of Trainers on customised module. - c) Administration of screening test to select candidates by SIRD/any other institution as decided by the State Government. - d) Delivery of 90-days training led by at least two trainers at SIRD/any other institution as decided by the State Government as per customised module. - e) Central Government will bear the cost of the training as per DDU-GKY norms and place funds with SIRDs. - f) BFTs will be provided stipend of Rs.150/- per day for the entire 90 days duration. - 16.1.6 Certification: On completion of training, Agriculture Skills Council of India (ASCI) will conduct assessment test and trainees qualifying the assessment test shall be provided certificates confirming to NSQF Level-4. - 16.1.7 Employment: The State Government will devise guideline for deployment of Barefoot Technicians detailing the terms of engagement.
+- a) State Government to nominate trainers as per following criteria; - Education: Bachelor of Engineering/ Bachelor of Technology/ Diploma in Civil Engineering OR Agriculture Engineering OR Water Resource Engineering OR Water Shed Management, etc. - Experience in Training: Adequate experience in imparting training (at least 2 years) - Well conversant with Mahatma Gandhi NREGA works and preferably having experience of implementing Mahatma Gandhi NREGA works - Nominations from SIRD's / any other institution may be considered. - b) Ministry to facilitate Training of Trainers on customised module. - c) Administration of screening test to select candidates by SIRD/any other institution as decided by the State Government. - d) Delivery of 90-days training led by at least two trainers at SIRD/any other institution as decided by the State Government as per customised module. - e) Central Government will bear the cost of the training as per DDU-GKY norms and place funds with SIRDs. - f) BFTs will be provided stipend of Rs.150/- per day for the entire 90 days duration. - 16.1.6 Certification: On completion of training, Agriculture Skills Council of India (ASCI) will conduct assessment test and trainees qualifying the assessment test shall be provided certificates confirming to NSQF Level-4. - 16.1.7 Employment: The State Government will devise guideline for deployment of Barefoot Technicians detailing the terms of engagement.
 The BFTs shall be deployed in identified cluster of Gram Panchayats keeping in view the Scope of work for BFTs.